wheresmyjetpack/old-scrapeo/README.md

 * ~~Add colored output support ([colorama](https://pypi.python.org/pypi/colorama) integration with click)~~
 * Setup a Makefile for easier installation
 * Move all existing options to their own commands (i.e., `scrapeo meta http://example.com` and `scrapeo title http://example.com`)
+* Add an option to read multiple URL's from a single file

 ## Version Notes
 ### 1.1